They may only cover 0.1 per cent of the planet’s surface, but mangroves could quite literally save the world.

 But Bryan-Brown and his team also note that these lower rates are also down to some regions now being completely stripped bare of mangroves.

 Myanmar is now a major cause for concern.
 Researchers at the University of Singapore found that the country had far more mangroves in 1996 than previously thought.
 But that same paper found that over the course of the following two decades nearly two-thirds of these forests were destroyed.

-“Between 1996 and 2016, more than 60 per cent of all mangroves in Myanmar had been permanently or temporarily converted to other uses,” explained the paper last year.
+“Between 1996 and 2016, more than 60 per cent of all mangroves in Myanmar had been permanently or temporarily converted to other uses,” explained the 2020 paper.
 “These include the growing of rice, oil palm, and rubber, as well as for urbanisation.”

 The recent Netflix sensation Seaspiracy touches on the deforestation rate, laying the blame predominantly with aquaculture and fishing practices.
 These claims have been disputed by people like the Aquaculture Stewardship Council, who argue that responsible shrimp farming (such as ASC accredited farms) cannot deforest mangroves, highlighting that there are other threats facing these vital ecosystems.

 So we’ve covered what these strange salty shrubs are, where they grow, and how fast we’re losing them - but why are they really so vital?
 Can they actually save the planet?